chibuzormax/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that prints the type of file named iamafile
 A script to crteate a symbol link
 A script that copies HTML files
+A script that moves all files begining with an uppercase letter to a directory